jaaclaine/100-days-of-code/README.md

 - Started with 'javascript the definitive guide'
 - Make few logic challenges
 ###### DAY 024
-- Read still as coding?
+- Read count as coding?
+Just read 97 things that every programmer should know and take a lot lessons of good practices
-- Coding a jcink entire skin for a friend ♥
+- Coding a jcink skin to help a friend